krasserm/krasserm.github.io/_posts/2018-11-10-weightnorm-implementation-options.md

 There's also a long-time open [pull request](https://github.com/tensorflow/tensorflow/pull/21276) for adding weight normalization to Tensorflow, also supporting the bundled Keras version, but review is still pending.
 It is a generic wrapper layer that works for several types of Tensorflow and Keras layers.
-Data-based initialization is also supported but only in eager mode.
+Data-based initialization is also supported but only in eager mode. **Update:** this is now part of the [Tensorflow Addons](https://github.com/tensorflow/addons) project and used in the [Tensorflow 2.0 port of WDSR](https://github.com/krasserm/super-resolution).

 Several other implementations are evailable but most of them are slight variations of what I presented here.
 I hope this post saves you some time finding a weight normalization implementation for your project.
 If I missed something or